-That's not all.
-Common to this syndrome are other symptoms like:
+That’s not all.
+Common to this Liver Fire syndrome are other symptoms like:

-If it becomes severe, 'flare up of Fire of Liver' (that's the wonderfully flowery way Chinese medicine often describes syndromes!) will damage the Liver’s function of storing the Blood which can lead to nose–bleed (epistaxis) and vomiting of blood (haematemesis).
+If it becomes severe, ‘flare up of Fire of Liver’ – ie Liver Fire (that’s the wonderfully flowery way Chinese medicine often describes syndromes!) will damage the Liver’s function of storing the Blood which can lead to nose–bleed (epistaxis) and vomiting of blood (haematemesis).

-The key feature is irascibility.
-The patient often displays this but may complain about it too and if not, you must enquire - it’s important, because another condition – Liver Yang rising – can also have this, but it lacks the irascibility of Liver Fire.
+The key feature of Liver Fire is irascibility.
+The patient often displays this but may complain about it too and if not, you must enquire – it’s important, because another condition – Liver Yang rising – can also have this, but it lacks the irascibility of Liver Fire.